How to Get Rid of Rats in Your Garden or Ornamental Landscape

 Mowing Grass

-The first line in defense against rats is to create an unsuitable environment in your garden and ornamental landscape.
-Rats favor travelling through long, dense grassy areas and alongside structures, such as fences or buildings adjacent to these sites since they feel more protected and hidden from predators.
+The first line of defense against rats is to create an unsuitable environment in your garden and ornamental landscape.
+Rats favor traveling through extended, dense grassy areas alongside structures, such as fences or buildings adjacent to these sites since they feel more protected and hidden from predators.

-All fallen plant debris will need to be picked up to eliminate sheltered areas for the rat to travel underneath or through.
+All fallen plant debris must be picked up to eliminate sheltered areas for the rat to travel underneath or through.

-Plants that are overgrown in your garden and ornamental landscape can be trimmed to prevent rats from climbing and settling in these areas.
-If fruits and vegetables are ready to be eaten then it would be beneficial to pick them as soon as possible to deter rats and reduce their food sources.
+Overgrown plants in your garden and ornamental landscape can be trimmed to prevent rats from climbing and settling in these areas.
+If fruits and vegetables are ready to be eaten, picking them up as soon as possible would be beneficial to deter rats and reduce their food sources.

 Cover Waste and Remove Food Source